MichalOpoka/ecfr/cfr/title-08-Aliens-Nationality/chapter-I-Department-Homeland-Security/subchapter-B-Immigration-Regulations/part-214-Nonimmigrant-Classes/subpart-A-Classes-A-through-S/section-214.6.md

 5 The term “Mathematician” includes the profession of Actuary.
 An Actuary must satisfy the necessary requirements to be recognized as an actuary by a professional actuarial association or society.
 A professional actuarial association or society means a professional actuarial association or society operating in the territory of at least one of the Parties.

-—Range Manager/Range Conservationist—Baccalaureate or Licenciatura Degree.—Research Assistant (working in a post-secondary educational institution)—Baccalaureate or Licenciatura Degree.—Scientific Technician/Technologist6—Possession of (a) theoretical knowledge of any of the following disciplines: agricultural sciences, astronomy, biology, chemistry, engineering, forestry, geology, geophysics, meteorology, or physics; and (b) the ability to solve practical problems in any of those disciplines, or the ability to apply principles of any of those disciplines to basic or applied research.
+—Range Manager/Range Conservationist—Baccalaureate or Licenciatura Degree.—Research Assistant (working in a post-secondary educational institution)—Baccalaureate or Licenciatura Degree.—Scientific Technician/Technologist 6—Possession of (a) theoretical knowledge of any of the following disciplines: agricultural sciences, astronomy, biology, chemistry, engineering, forestry, geology, geophysics, meteorology, or physics; and (b) the ability to solve practical problems in any of those disciplines, or the ability to apply principles of any of those disciplines to basic or applied research.

 6 A business person in this category must be seeking temporary entry for work in direct support of professionals in agricultural sciences, astronomy, biology, chemistry, engineering, forestry, geology, geophysics, meteorology or physics.

-—Social Worker—Baccalaureate or Licenciatura Degree.—Sylviculturist (including Forestry Specialist)—Baccalaureate or Licenciatura Degree.—Technical Publications Writer—Baccalaureate or Licenciatura Degree; or Post-Secondary Diploma or Post-Secondary Certificate, and three years experience.—Urban Planner (including Geographer)—Baccalaureate or Licenciatura Degree.—Vocational Counselor—Baccalaureate or Licenciatura Degree.Medical/Allied Professionals—Dentist—D.D.S., D.M.D., Doctor en Odontologia or Doctor en Cirugia Dental; or state/provincial license.—Dietitian—Baccalaureate or Licenciatura Degree; or state/provincial license.—Medical Laboratory Technologist (Canada)/Medical Technologist (Mexico and the United States)7—Baccalaureate or Licenciatura Degree; or Post-Secondary Diploma or Post-Secondary Certificate, and three years experience.
+—Social Worker—Baccalaureate or Licenciatura Degree.—Sylviculturist (including Forestry Specialist)—Baccalaureate or Licenciatura Degree.—Technical Publications Writer—Baccalaureate or Licenciatura Degree; or Post-Secondary Diploma or Post-Secondary Certificate, and three years experience.—Urban Planner (including Geographer)—Baccalaureate or Licenciatura Degree.—Vocational Counselor—Baccalaureate or Licenciatura Degree.Medical/Allied Professionals—Dentist—D.D.S., D.M.D., Doctor en Odontologia or Doctor en Cirugia Dental; or state/provincial license.—Dietitian—Baccalaureate or Licenciatura Degree; or state/provincial license.—Medical Laboratory Technologist (Canada)/Medical Technologist (Mexico and the United States) 7—Baccalaureate or Licenciatura Degree; or Post-Secondary Diploma or Post-Secondary Certificate, and three years experience.

 7 A business person in this category must be seeking temporary entry to perform in a laboratory, chemical, biological, hematological, immunologic, microscopic or bacteriological tests and analyses for diagnosis, treatment, or prevention of diseases.